The following are the basic eligibility requirements that all students must meet in order to be approved to go abroad:

 Students can study abroad their senior year.
 However, depending on the program, most students will be unable to graduate the same semester as their study abroad program and will need to either aim to go abroad during their second-to-last semester (i.e. during the Fall if they plan to graduate in the Spring) or to defer graduation until the following semester.
 If students choose to study abroad the semester of their intended graduation date, they will need to be comfortable with delaying their graduation date.
 The reason it is generally not possible to go abroad the term you plan to graduate is because the OEA does not receive host university transcripts in time to process the grades by graduation.
 The only time it may be possible to graduate the same term of a study abroad is via participation in a faculty-led program, as with these programs it is possible for grades to be processed in time for graduation.

 Remember that you must be an active student at UNC Charlotte during the term of travel in order to go abroad.
-This means that students cannot go abroad the term after they graduate from the University.
+This means that students cannot go abroad the term after they graduate.
 If you want to go abroad the term after your intended graduation date, you would need to consider delaying your graduation date until after the study abroad program; always discuss the implications of delaying your graduation date in order to go abroad with your Academic Advisor(s).
 This is also the case for students who are interested in going abroad the term between their undergraduate and graduate degree.

 Other than these considerations for freshmen and seniors, individual programs may also be restricted to students of a certain class standing or level (i.e. Undergraduate or Graduate only) - always review the eligibility section of individual program brochures/websites carefully for details.